 In Safe mode, Windows won't load unnecessary hardware drivers or any other software at startup.
 If your computer boots up and is stable in Safe mode, you should try uninstalling any recently installed drivers and programs, performing a System Restore in Safe mode, and scanning for malware.
 If you're lucky, one of these steps may fix your software problem and your Windows computer would boot normally.

 2. Reinstall/reset Windows

 The much faster fix to resolve the unbootable issue is to reinstall Windows and start over with a fresh system.
 But this operation will remove all your personal files, apps and setting.
 Please make sure you have backed up important files or have got them back with iBoysoft Data Recovery.

-Step 1: Insert the Windows recovery drive in the unbootable computer and restart it.
+- 1. Insert the Windows recovery drive in the unbootable computer and restart it.

-If you have any question about data recovery or have other solutions to this problem, please let us know.
+If you have any other question about data recovery or have other solutions to this problem, please let us know.
 Thank you so much!